MikePia/ml_research/NewStuffToDO/Implement MedicalImage_datasets.md

 - **Evaluation and Prediction**: After reloading the model, you can use it for evaluation or prediction just like the original model.
 For example, `reloaded_model.evaluate(x_test, y_test)` or `reloaded_model.predict(x_new)`.

 Saving the entire model is very convenient as it encapsulates everything about the model, but be aware that this method can result in large file sizes, especially for complex models.

+Help me to alter the script posted below.
+Currently it uses the same dataset set locally to work with a local  KMeans  and also to fine tune a pretrained model.
+I would like keep the pretrained using the current dataset fine tuned model, but change the the other to use the new larger dataset.
+The two datasets are represented by a directory of images.
+The current dataset in ../data/images and the new on in ../data/images2.
+Each dataset has a metada file associated with it